12 Feb Best zero waste stores in London and beyond in the UK

 Earth Food Love, Devon

 Earth Food Love had to make the list.
 Established in March 2017 by Nicola & Richard, upon its arrival Earth Food Love was the UK’s first and only organic zero waste shop.
-They were followed by other stores however, not all of these are 100% organic like Earth Food Love.
+They were followed by other stores, but not all of these are 100% organic like Earth Food Love.

 A shop truly for the community and educating, they provide guidance on their website for those interested in setting up a zero waste shop themselves.